josephg/egwalker-paper/reg-text.typ

 Each replica stores the event graph on disk alongside the current state of the document.

 To reconstruct the state of the document at any point in time, eg-walker replays the subset of events corresponding to that document version.
-It does this by performing a topological sort of the event DAG, and then transforming each event so that if the transformed insertions and deletions are applied in topologically sorted order, starting with an empty document, the final document correctly represents the set of events processed.
+It does this by performing a topological sort of the event DAG, as illustrated in @topological-sort, and then transforming each event so that if the transformed insertions and deletions are applied in topologically sorted order, starting with an empty document, the final document correctly represents the set of events processed.
 Our correctness criterion is that the resulting document is consistent with the strong list specification @Attiya2016 (i.e., it converges and it applies operations in the right place), and it is maximally non-interleaving @fugue (i.e., concurrent insertions at the same position are placed one after another, and not interleaved).

 In graphs with concurrent operations there are multiple possible topological sort orders, and eg-walker guarantees that the final document is the same, regardless which of these orders is chosen.